 Treating Sleep Apnea & Snoring With Dentistry

 Dentistry is not just limited to the cleaning and care of teeth.
 Dr. Wolfe practices what is known as “complete dentistry”, considering the patient as a whole to treat underlying problems and conditions associated with the mouth, teeth, and TMJ.
 Dental sleep medicine is concentration of Dr. Wolfe.
-Using oral appliances, we are able to treat sleep related breathing disorders in our Rochester Hills, MI dentist office including snoring and obstructive sleep apnea.
+Using oral appliances, our dentist is able to treat sleep related breathing disorders, such as snoring and sleep apnea to patients in Rochester Hills, MI.

 Why is Snoring a Problem?